Internet research

+Internet research is the practice of using data from the Internet, especially free information on the World Wide Web and Internet-based resources (like online forums and social media), in research.

 Characterization

 Internet research has had a profound impact on the way ideas are formed and knowledge is created.
-Through web search, pages with some relation to a given search entry can be visited, analyzed, and compiled.
-In addition, the Web can be used to connect with relevant sources of primary data (e.g., experts) and conduct online interviews.
-Communication tools used for this purpose on the Web include email (including mailing lists), online discussion groups (including message boards and BBSes), and other personal communication facilities (instant messaging, IRC, newsgroups, etc.).
+Through web search, pages with some relation to a given search word or phrase can be visited and analyzed.
+In addition, the web can be used to connect with relevant people and conduct online interviews and other types of research.
+Communication tools used for internet research include email (including mailing lists), online discussion groups (including message boards and BBSes), social media and other personal communication facilities (instant messaging, IRC, newsgroups, etc.).

-Issues

-Internet research can provide quick, immediate, and worldwide access to information, although results may be affected by unrecognized bias, difficulties in verifying a writer's credentials (and therefore the accuracy or pertinence of the information obtained), and whether the researcher has sufficient skill to draw meaningful results from the abundance of material that is typically available.
-The first resources that are retrieved may not be the most suitable resources to answer a particular question.
-Popularity is often a factor used in structuring Internet search results, but popular information is not always the most correct or representative of the breadth of knowledge and opinion on a given topic.

 Related activities

-Internet research is distinct from library research, in that libraries provide access to institutional publications, which are ideally more reliable; as the review and selection process gets transferred online, the line between the two is getting blurred.
-The expression "Internet research" resembles "scientific research" because of the word "research", but they denote different types of activity; the first refers to online information gathering, whereas the second usually implies empirical experiments.
-It is also distinct from Internet search, which includes looking up specific facts online driven by other needs than research.
-Internet research is also distinct from market research, as the latter is done mainly for profitability.
+Internet research is distinct from library research, in that libraries provide access to institutional publications, which in some instances can be more reliable, however the line between the two is becoming less distinct.
+The term "internet research" resembles "scientific research" because of the word "research", but they denote different types of activity; the first refers to online information gathering and analysis, whereas the second usually implies empirical experiments.
+Internet research is also distinct from internet search as internet research involves analysing and evaluating data found and/or collected.

 Related fields

-One distinction could be made between Internet studies and Internet research, in that the former is the study of the distinctive sorts of human interaction done on the Internet, whereas Internet research could study other aspects than behavior: technology, outcomes, etc.
+A distinction between internet studies and internet research, is that the former is the study of the distinct kinds of human interaction done on the internet, whereas internet research could study aspects other than behavior: technology, outcomes, etc.

-Library and information science studies information, especially how it is managed and deployed.
-Its object is related, but not identity to Internet research, whose object of study is an activity.
+Library and information science studies information, specifically how it is managed and deployed and can involve studying online data sources.

 Human–computer interaction is the study of the design and the use of computer technology, with a focus on the interfaces between people humans and computers.

 Search tools

-Search tools for finding information on the Internet include web search engines, the search engines on individual websites, the browsers' hotkey-activated feature for searching in the current page, meta search engines, web directories, and specialty search services.
+Search tools for finding information on the internet include web search engines, the search engines on individual websites, meta search engines, web directories, and specialty search services.